-A: The transfer center is located at 111 Coastline Street (behind the YMCA on Church Street).
+A: The transfer center is located at 111 Coastline Street, behind the Senior Center on Church Street.

 Q: Where can I get a bus schedule?

-A: Bus schedules are at the transfer center, in the information display station on the first floor of City Hall.
+A: Bus schedules are available at the transfer center and in the information display station on the first floor of City Hall.
 We can also mail you a schedule if you wish.